 Your server serial number and model number are located near the bottom of the front bezel.
-Write these numbers in the spaces provided in "Recording the identification numbers" on page 240.
+Write these numbers in the spaces provided in "Recording the identification numbers" on page 244.
 You will need these numbers when you register your server with IBM.
-After you register your server, you can receive information about updates, performance tips, and compatibility.
+After you register your server, you can receive product information and updates, performance tips, and compatibility information.
 To register your server, go to the following World Wide Web address: